Pembrokeshire Coastal Path

 Head northwest from The Cwm and you will start climbing uphill on to the cliffs, from here you can continue along the Coastal Path towards Dinas (some 3 hours) and Fishguard (some 6-7 hours depending on your route).
 The Coastal Path continues to wind its way around the Pembrokeshire Coast to Amroth on the South Coast along this route.

-There is a bus service back to Newport from Dinas and Fishguard.
+There is a bus service back to Newport from both Dinas and Fishguard.

 - Gulls, chuffs, cormorants, puffins